TivNe-SLAM: Dynamic Mapping and Tracking via Time-Varying Neural Radiance Fields: METHODOLOGY

-On the tracking process, we fix the embeddings model parameters and MLPs ($\Theta_{d}$ and $\Theta_{s}$), that is to say that we just optimize the pose $T_i \in SE(3)$ of current frame.
-Specifically, we sample rays in the whole input image, and then acquiring the predicted colors and SDF.
-In the end, we compute the loss described in Equation (\ref{eq:loss}) between predicted values and ground-truth values. $\hat{u}_i \in SE(3)$ is a relative pose transformation matrix from the last frame to the current frame.
-In this paper, we adopt a zero-motion model, i.e. we define the pose of last frame as the pose of current frame in tracking process.
+In the tracking process, we freeze the parameters of embeddings collection $\mathbf{E}$ and two MLPs ($\Theta_{d}$ and $\Theta_{s}$), and only optimize the pose $T(t) = \hat{\xi}(t)T(t-\tau)$ of current frame. $\hat{\xi}(t) \in SE(3)$ is the relative pose from the last frame to the current frame which is defined in Equation (\ref{eq:coloransdf}).
+Specifically, we sample rays in the whole input image, then obtain the predicted colors and SDFs.
+In the end, we compute the loss described in Equation (\ref{eq:loss}) between the predicted images and the ground-truth images.

-We find that tracking pose will become unstable through experiments after associating positions with time t.
-We try to improve the robustness of tracking process and abandon the loss compared to the last tracking loss.
-It is described as follows:

-where it will abandon the more inaccurate tracking loss comparing to the loss of last tracking.